matyuhh/mimis_nft/README.md

 # mimis_nft

-Created a NFT for my cats.
+Created NFT of my cats.
 There are currently 2 types of tokens: SARITA and ZIRA.